History, tourist information, and nearby accommodation

 Brunel's Great Western Railway brought a further influx of settlers who could now live in the pretty Thames-side setting of Maidenhead and use the railway to go to work in London.

 Maidenhead has been the scene of several dramatic moments in English history.
-In 1400 the Earl of Salisbury tried unsuccessfully to assasinate Henry IV at Windsor.
+In 1400 the Earl of Salisbury tried unsuccessfully to assassinate Henry IV at Windsor.
 When the attempt failed Salisbury fled to Reading, while his supporters tried to hold the bridge at Maidenhead against royal troops.
 The battle lasted 3 days before the Earl's forces were overcome, and the Earl was captured and executed.

 In the Civil War Maidenhead was the scene of a touching reunion between the captured King Charles I and his young children.
-Charles, who was being held at Caversham Castle, was allowed to visit his children at the Greyhound Inn (now the Natwest bank), where a plaque commemmorates the king's visit.
+Charles, who was being held at Caversham Castle, was allowed to visit his children at the Greyhound Inn (now the Natwest bank), where a plaque commemorates the king's visit.

-More drama occured at Maidenhead during the struggle for the throne between James II and William III in 1688.
+More drama occurred at Maidenhead during the struggle for the throne between James II and William III in 1688.
 Supporters of James fortified the town, but they were undone by trickery when William's men sent drummers into the town under cover of darkness.
 The drummers sounded a retreat, and the confused supporters of James withdrew in a panic to London, leaving the town and its vital bridge to William's men.